Controlling the weights of simulation particles: adaptive particle management using k-d trees: Numerical tests and results

 Using $k$-d trees, there is no reason to do cell-by-cell merging.
 But because this type of merging is commonly used, we briefly evaluate its effects.
 The bottom part of table~\ref{tab:schemetable} shows results for cell-by-cell merging, for various schemes, using the second test distribution.
 The notation is the same as before, and a superscript $^{\vec{v}}$ indicates that only the velocity was used in the $k$-d tree, not the position.
 The fluctuations are mostly similar if the particles are merged locally (cell-by-cell) instead of globally.
 With fewer particles per cell, the differences would be larger though, as close neighbors are more likely to lie in other cells.

-The average spatial distribution of particles directly after merging are shown in figure~\ref{fig:densdist}.
+The average spatial distribution of particles directly after merging is shown in figure~\ref{fig:densdist}.
 Only the type of $k$-d tree is important for the effect, because all the shown merge schemes take the average position.
 From left to right: With the velocity norm $k$-d tree the spatial distribution of particles is affected close to the cell boundaries.
 With the full coordinate $k$-d tree, the effect is similar as with the velocity norm $k$-d tree.
 Using the $k$-d tree that includes only the velocity, particles are moved to the center of the cells.
 The spatial distribution is severely affected.
 Furthermore, the fluctuations in particle density are higher, as can be seen in table~\ref{tab:schemetable}.
-If particles would be merged globally (not cell-by-cell), the spatial distribution would be uniform.
+If particles would be merged globally with a $k$-d tree (not cell-by-cell), the spatial distribution would on average be uniform.

+Since the density fluctuations due to cell-by-cell merging occur at length scales smaller than the grid resolution, we do not expect them to have practical consequences for most simulations.
+But in some cases, for example if spatial features expand in time, they might become important.